To err is human.

 Importance of identifying a user’s cognitive bias in design

-As designers, we can circumvent our cognitive bias but it is unrealistic to expect users to keep their biases in check.
+As designers, we can circumvent our cognitive bias but it is unrealistic to expect users to do the same.

 Take the example of Familiarity bias.